-- Putting an end to pay-to-play in city government with a zero tolerance policy.
+- Putting an end to pay-to-play in city government with a zero-tolerance policy.

 - Terminating the employment of any city employee who accepts bribes or kickbacks and prosecuting them to the fullest extent of the law…period.

-- Never asking or pressuring the City Council to pass retroactive laws that short circuit the honest work of government and punishing our citizens.
+- Never asking or pressuring the City Council to pass retroactive laws that short-circuit the honest work of government and punishing our citizens.

 - Stopping employees who resign or are terminated due to scandal or malfeasance from keeping their city benefits.

-- Conducting a top-to-bottom review of all city spending and procurement protocols to ensure that all decision are based on merit and empower local businesses – especially minority-owned businesses – to compete and succeed in earning our city’s business.
+- Conducting a top-to-bottom review of all city spending and procurement protocols to ensure that all decisions are based on merit and empower local businesses – especially minority-owned businesses – to compete and succeed in earning our city’s business.

 - Releasing any and all emails requested from my office and using my official accounts 100% of the time when conducting city business.